yang-1004/Adaptive_Filter/README.md

 ├── examples/                      # (from test_images.zip)
 │   ├── highnoise.tiff
 │   └── lownoise.tiff
-├── data/raw/                      # (from data.zip, for training only)
+├── data/raw/                      # (from Zenodo data.zip, for training only)
 │   ├── 00001.tiff
 │   ├── ...
 │   └── 13218.tiff